April 17, 2017

-Despite its flaws, the documentary is an entertaining call to action, a reminder that motivated individuals can come together to reshape their small slice of the world.
+Despite its flaws, the documentary Citizen Jane: Battle for the City is an entertaining call to action, and a reminder that when motivated individuals come together, a small corner of their world can change.

 Even though Citizen Jane: Battle for the City details battles fought over 50 years ago, the film feels as relevant as ever, as people in cities across the globe struggle to adapt to large-scale, seemingly out-of-control development.
 Directed by Matt Tyrnauer, the documentary tells the story of two urban titans, Jane Jacobs and Robert Moses, and, ultimately, New York City itself.
 While the film does an excellent job of using expert interviews and archival footage to depict the tensions between old and new, class and commerce, and utility and sentiment (it’s a fascinating ride), Citizen Jane falters at times, portraying the complex figures of Jacobs and Moses as stock characters in an overly simplified struggle between good and evil.